beeware/briefcase/docs/how-to/contribute-code.rst

 versions of Python, so full coverage cannot be verified on a single platform and Python version.
-To accommodate this, several conditional coverage rules are defined in the ``tool.coverage.coverage_conditional_plugin.rules`` section of ``pyproject.toml`` (e.g., ``no-cover-if-is-windows``).
+To accommodate this, several conditional coverage rules are defined in the ``tool.coverage.coverage_conditional_plugin.rules`` section of ``pyproject.toml`` (e.g., ``no-cover-if-is-windows`` can be used to flag a block of code that won't be executed when running the test suite on Windows).
 These rules are used to identify sections of code that are only covered on particular platforms or Python versions.

 Of note, coverage reporting across Python versions can be a bit quirky.
 For instance, if coverage files are produced using one version of Python but